 Topsfield originally was part of the 17th-century coastal plantations of Salem and Ipswich, with large tracts of its territory granted to residents of Ipswich between 1634 and 1642.
 At first known as the “newe medowes at Ipswich,” but was given its present name in 1648.
 In 1650, it had enough […]

-These late 20th Century photos of historic houses in Ipswich are from MACRIS, the Massachusetts Cultural Resource Information System.
-Click on photo to view the listing.
+These monochrome photos of historic houses in Ipswich were taken in the 1980’s for MACRIS, the Massachusetts Cultural Resource Information System.
+Click on any photo to view the listing for the house.

 The part of Ipswich known as the Hamlet (now Hamilton) was “set off” as a separate parish (church) in 1714-15.
 The Hamlet was incorporated by the name of Hamilton on June 21, 1793.